cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Or in other words, you cannot rely on the `updateValueFactory` method being called exactly once for reach `AddOrUpdate()` call.

+What about the `addValueFactory`?
+As can be seen by the documentation citation above, the `addValueFactory` method could also be called multiple times for a single `AddOrUpdate()` call.
+We won't look at this issue here in particular.
+For once, the basic problems (immutable, mutable values) are the same as with the `updateValueFactory` and also because issues there are also explained with the various material about `GetOrAdd()` on the Internet.

 Another thing to note is that the way of checking to values for equality should be well defined (see 2.3.1 above), because that is how `ConcurrentDictionary<>` decides if two values are equal.
 If you simply use default `Object.Equals()` for a reference type (`class`), then of course only